Barbra Fuller

-Barbra Fuller (born Barbara Deane Fuller; July 31, 1921) is an American retired film, television, and radio actress.
+Barbra Fuller (born Barbara Deane Fuller; July 31, 1921 – May 14, 2024) was an American actress.

 Career

-The Nahant, Massachusetts-born Barbara Deane Fuller signed a contract with Republic Pictures in 1949.
+Fuller signed a contract with Republic Pictures in 1949.
 Her father Ralph Fuller died when she was three years old.
 She had worked in radio shows since the 1930s.
 She appeared frequently in B-movies and television series in the 1950s.
 She changed her hair color frequently for film roles.
 Its hue varied from platinum to brunette in her four movies released by Republic Pictures in 1950.
 She returned to blonde as Laurel Vernon in Lonely Heart Bandits (1950).
 Her first screen credit is for The Red Menace (1949).
 This was followed by roles in Flame of Youth (1949) and Crosswinds (1951).
 In The Red Menace she played "Mollie O'Flaherty", a character used by the Communist Party as bait.
 In City of Bad Men (1953), a Western adventure, she played a minor character.
 Afterward, she was mostly involved in television work.
 Her last parts as a movie actress came in How Sweet It Is!
 (1968) and The Roommates (1973).